 The proposed Glenwood High School development located at 85 Forman Avenue Glenwood New South Wales (NSW) 2768 (Lot 5227 DP868693), comprises of the upgrading of existing buildings and the construction of a new multi-storey school building to accommodate for increased student numbers.
-The proposed development does not require removal of native vegetation (that could be reasonably assigned to a native PCT), however, 0.03 ha of planted native/exotic vegetation and 0.13 ha of exotic grassland requires removal.
-The vegetation within this zone does not constitute a Threatened Ecological Community (TEC), and no threatened flora or fauna species were identified within the Study Area during the site assessment.
+The proposed development will result in the clearing of 0.02 ha of low condition native vegetation (PCT 849 - Grey Box - Forest Red Gum grassy woodland on flats of the Cumberland Plain, Sydney Basin Bioregion [Low Condition]).
+The development will also result in direct impacts to 0.03 ha of planted native/exotic vegetation and 0.13 ha of exotic grassland.
+The vegetation within these zones do not constitute a Threatened Ecological Community (TEC), and no threatened flora or fauna species were identified within the Study Area during the site assessment.
 The vegetation within the Development Site provides potential foraging habitat for highly mobile threatened fauna species; however, the habitat is not considered to be important to the long-term viability of populations of any of these species in the locality.

 The proposed development detailed within this report constitutes a component of broader upgrades to the facilities within Glenwood High School addressed in separate assessments and planning pathways, including a Review of Environmental Factors (REF), and a Flora and Fauna Assessment Report (FFAR).
-The cumulative impacts of these developments/activities includes the clearing of 0.26 ha of vegetation including 0.09 ha of native vegetation.
+The cumulative impacts of these developments/activities includes the clearing of 0.25 ha of vegetation including 0.10 ha of native vegetation.
 Cumulative impacts of these developments are discussed in Section 6.3.

 Avoidance and impact minimisation measures, including the design and placement of the proposed development, ensure that the proposed development will not directly impact Vegetation Zone 1.
 This area was characterised as having high fauna habitat values (hollow-bearing trees, fallen logs) and determined to constitute Cumberland Plain Woodland CEEC under the BC Act.
+Further avoidance measures were implemented to protect existing trees within Vegetation Zone 2.